wsn22/speakbuddy/README.md

 Maximum files to post is 20MB, can be changed on `application.properties` file.
 Accept only wav/aiff file for bot POST and GET.
 I'm not using external storage for audio files.

-User generated via uuid string, but predefined user-id is `uuid-0012` can be used to test phrase API endpoint.
+There's endpoint for create new user, but predefined user-id is `uuid-0012` can be used to test phrase API endpoint.

+I'm using audio test file to build this app.
+Included in folder `test-file`

 ## How to run